Captain Planet and the Planeteers: Comic books

 Marvel Comics published a comic series titled Captain Planet and the Planeteers.
 The series ran twelve issues, cover dated October 1991 through October 1992.

+A new comic series by Dynamite Entertainment began release on May 7, 2025 and ran for six issues.
+It was initially planned to be released on Earth Day (April 23), but was delayed.
+Captain Planet and the Planeteers is written by David Pepose and illustrated by Emmanuel Casallos.
+The series received mostly positive reviews, averaging a critic score of 8.4/10 according to Comic Book Round Up.

 OK K.O.! crossover

 In 2017, Captain Planet appeared in a special crossover episode of the Cartoon Network series OK K.O.!
 Let's Be Heroes, with David Coburn reprising his role as Captain Planet and LeVar Burton reprising his role as Kwame.
 The heroes battled Dr. Blight (accompanied by a silent MAL).
-The episode "The Power Is Yours" aired on October 9, 2017 as part of the first season.
+The episode "The Power Is Yours" aired on October 9, 2017, as part of the first season.